Sinh Deformed Nakajima Operators: Instanton Line Operators in 6d Super Yang-Mills

-The topological twist of the 6d (1,1) gauge theory in the previous section changes the spins of the fields.
+The topological twist of the 6d $(1,1)$ gauge theory in the previous section changes the spins of the fields.
 We write the field content after the twist as:

-The terms ``one-form'' and ``self-dual two-form'' refer to the transformation laws under $SO(4)_{\C^2}$.
+The terms ``one-form'' and ``self-dual two-form'' refer to the transformation laws under $SO(4)_{\C^2}$, the local rotation group of $\C^2$.
 The overlines on the fermions denote positive weights under $SO(2)_\pm$, the local rotation group of the cylinder (parametrized by $x^0, x^1$).
 We also add two bosonic auxiliary fields \footnote{It would be interesting to know whether the seven auxiliary fields are the same auxiliary fields in \cite{Berkovits1993}.}:

-The abelian \footnote{To keep the equations simple, we will perform the localization for the abelian case first and explain the generalization to the nonabelian case.} supersymmetry transformation laws are \footnote{Note the symmetry that exchanges fermions with and without overlines, $\epsilon$ and $\bar{\epsilon}$, $\partial_+$ and $\partial_-$, $A_+$ and $A_-$, $H_\mu$ and $-H_\mu$, $H^+_{\mu\nu}$ and $-H^+_{\mu\nu}$.
+The abelian \footnote{The formulas for the nonabelian cases are longer, especially for the auxiliary fields.} supersymmetry transformation laws are \footnote{Note the symmetry that exchanges fermions with and without overlines, $\epsilon$ and $\bar{\epsilon}$, $\partial_+$ and $\partial_-$, $A_+$ and $A_-$, $H_\mu$ and $-H_\mu$, $H^+_{\mu\nu}$ and $-H^+_{\mu\nu}$.
 This is the statement that 6d (1,1) is non-chiral.}:

 The supersymmetry algebra is:

 The actions of gauge transformations are

 where $C$ is a gauge transformation parameter.
 For example,